zazuko/stapfer-enquete/README.md

-# Stapfer Enquête in RDF
+# Stapfer Enquête as RDF

 This repository contains scripts and a dump of the [Stapfer-Enquête](http://stapferenquete.ch/) as RDF.
 The export is done from the original MySQL database using the [Stardog](http://stardog.com/) RDF database.